A quiet revolution

 “Converting everyone to zero-emission boats won’t be possible without some form of help, exemptions, grants or financial incentives.”

 While Caroline and Rob are quick to admit that better solutions need to be sought before we’re ready to switch to a fully electric boating experience, they’re in no doubt that the future lies in carbon-neutral boats.

-As Rob tell us: “The new directives that are being imposed are going to force a new direction for the industry.
+As Caroline tell us: “The new directives that are being imposed are going to force a new direction for the industry.
 All this has to start somewhere and the more people that buy into it, the better it’ll be for the environment.”

-As with all major change, progress may be slow, steady and carefully considered.
-So it might be a little while yet before we see our canals dominated by electric boats, cutting silently through the water.
+As with all major change, progress may be slow, steady, and carefully considered.
+So, it might be a little while yet before we see our canals dominated by electric boats, cutting silently through the water.

-All photos © Ortomarine
+All photos © Ortomarine except where stated

-Last date edited: 14 April 2021
+Last date edited: 8 July 2021

 You're reading Waterfront, the online home of our supporter magazine.See more blogs from this author